 Disclosure: On this tour, I paid a reduced rate for review purposes.
 As ever, editorial control remains mine, all mine.
 Mwahahaha!
 (Also, this would be meaningless otherwise.)

-Silk Roads: the Routes Network of Chang’an-Tianshan Corridor is a UNESCO World Heritage site.
+Silk Roads: the Routes Network of Chang’an-Tianshan Corridor and Western Tien-Shan are UNESCO World Heritage sites.
 Here are more World Heritage sites around the world.